This page gives information on Student Loans and other sources of funding.

 SLC will process all loan applications, and if you meet the deadlines set by your awarding body, the first instalment of your loan will be paid by BACS directly into your bank account on the first day of the first semester or within three days of registering if this is after the first day of semester.
 Follow the link to the SLC website for more information:

-Please note you must register by returning your completed Matriculation form to Registry before your loan instalment is paid.
+Please note you must register by returning your completed Matriculation form to Registry before we can notify SLC that you are in attendance and your loan instalment is paid.

 Further information on scholarships, bursaries and student funding can be found at the Scholarships website.

 Limited government funds are available to help matriculated students from the UK - these are:

 Assistance from Discretionary Funds provided by the UK Government is only available to UK national undergraduate and postgraduate students - that is, students at the University from either Scotland, England, Wales or Northern Ireland.
 Advice is available from EUSA for all students who are experiencing financial difficulties.

 Discretionary funds are intended to provide extra financial support to students who require extra assistance when experiencing, for example, unexpected difficulties or because they have higher than expected costs.